 The first way to be a lawful permanent resident, or green card holder, for at least five years.
 Immigrants may become green card holders in several ways, such as through their job, or by being sponsored by a family member.

 The second way is by getting married to a U.S. citizen.
-Immigrants who marry U.S. citizens are automatically able to obtain green cards, and only need three years as lawful permanent residents to become citizens themselves.
+Immigrants who marry U.S. citizens can have their spouse petition for their green card, and in some cases only need three years as lawful permanent residents to apply for full citizenship.

 The third way is to serve in the U.S. military.
 Anyone who has obtained an honorable discharge during an armed conflict, or served at least a year in the military during peacetime, is eligible to apply for citizenship.